florensiawidjaja/BioinfoMCP/README.md

 #### 2.1 Pure CLI tools: ATAC-seq
 > Tools needed: FastQC, Trim-galore, Bowtie2, samtools, MACS3, MultiQC
 ```
-I want to run pipeline ATAC-seq on /path/to/genomic/files/ to do identification of open chromatin region.
-Please run the command appropriately and please explain and give appropriate next steps.
+Can you run the ATAC-seq analysis for identifying open chromatin region task to the /path/to/SRR8405197_1.fastq and /path/to/SRR8405197_2.fastq.
+Give appropriate explanations and summarize results at the end with a simple report.
 ```

 ### 2.2 Combination with R Package tools: ChIP-seq